Tarte Tatin (French Apple Tart) is a classic dessert. Only four ingredients and easy to make, your guests are sure to love it. Try it today!

 Table of contents

-About This Recipe
+About this Recipe

 Tarte Tatin is a classic French dessert made with caramelized apples baked under a layer of buttery puff pastry.
 The dessert is typically made by cooking sliced apples with sugar and butter until caramelized, and then topping them with a layer of pastry before baking in the oven.
 Once baked, the tarte is inverted onto a plate, so the apples are on top, and the pastry forms a golden crust on the bottom.

-Yes, Tarte Tatin can be made in advance.
+Yes, this tart can be made in advance.
 You can prepare the recipe up until the baking stage, and then cover it tightly with plastic wrap or aluminum foil and store it in the fridge for up to a day or two.
 If you are baking it straight from the fridge, you may need to add a few minutes to the baking time, otherwise you can bring it room temperature first and bake for the normal time on the recipe card.

 How to Store